 ‘Royalty’ will reach 3-4 feet tall at maturity, with an equal spread.
 And it even does well at high elevations, with some winter protection and consistent watering in the summertime.

-Everbearing types produce fruit on floricanes (or second-year canes) in the summer, typically in June or July.
-Then, they produce another harvest on primocanes in the fall.
+Everbearing types produce fruit on primocanes (first-year canes) in the fall.
+Floricanes (or second-year canes) may produce a harvest again the following summer, typically in June or July.

 These types tend to have a shorter stature, with sturdy canes that do not require support.